maxsilvauk/js-fizzbuz/README.md

 ## Introduction

-Checks if divisible by 3.
+- 'FIZZ' if number is divisible by 3.
-Checks if divisible by 5.
+- 'BUZZ' if divisible by 5.
-Checks if divisible by 3 + 5.
+- 'FIZZBUZZ' if divisible by 3 + 5.
-Checks if prime.
+- 'FIZZBUZZ++' if prime.

 Logs output to console and to .log file.

 ## Built-With